reddio-com/doc/docs/service/nft-backend.md

 Once created, please keep the smart contract address.

-3. Mint ERC721 token contract on layer 2
+3. Mint ERC721 token on layer 2

 contract_address is smart contract address you created on layer 1; You can pass the starkkey from JS SDK to your backend via your own API call.